-At Escoffier, the Gen Ed requirements for an Associate degree are satisfied with culinary-specific courses, like Technical Writing for the Hospitality Industry, The Science of Nutrition, and Foodservice Math & Accounting.
-This additional training can be particularly valuable to students who hope to become managers or own their own culinary businesses one day.
+At Escoffier, the broader Gen Ed requirements for an Associate degree are satisfied with culinary-specific courses, like Technical Writing for the Hospitality Industry, The Science of Nutrition, and Foodservice Math & Accounting.
+This industry-specific training can be particularly valuable to students who hope to become managers or own their own culinary businesses one day.

 Escoffier offers the following degrees: